 To be eligible, you must be a registered member.
 See Engineers Canada website for more information on these affinity programs.

 National Secondary Liability Insurance Program

 NAPEG members have extra protection for personal liability arising from practice in non-consulting occupations.
-For more information click here.
+(Information Sheet 2017 and Questions and Answers Sheet)

 Professional Award of Merit

 The Professional Award of Merit is given to recognize and promote excellence in applied engineering and geosciences carried out in the Northwest Territories or Nunavut.
 (Terms of Reference)

 The Award for Environmental Excellence is given to recognize engineers and geoscientists, and concerned persons, who have applied environmental excellence in engineering and geosciences towards preservation of the environment and the practice of sustainable development for work undertaken in the Northwest Territories or Nunavut.
 (Terms of Reference)

 The Professional Service Award is for distinctive and outstanding service and/or contribution to the Association by a member over a period of time.
 (Terms of Reference)

 The Community Service Award is to recognize a member/group that has made a significant contribution to the improvement in the quality of life for the citizens of his/her community.
 Continuous activity over a period of time is an asset.
 (Terms of Reference)

 The Young Achievers Award is designed to bestow distinction on young outstanding engineers and geoscientists in the Northwest Territories or Nunavut, and to recognize exceptional achievements in their chosen fields in the early years of their professional careers.
 (Terms of Reference)